 - Special Education

-University of Florida is accredited by the Southern Association of Colleges and Schools.
+The University of Florida is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS).

 University of Scranton, founded in 1888, is a nationally recognized Jesuit university located in the Poconos Mountains of northeastern Pennsylvania.